bedita/docs/source/endpoints/model/properties.rst

 * ``{id}`` dynamic property numeric ``id``

-**Example request: modify an object type**:
+**Example request: modify a property**:

-In this example we will simply disable the newly created type and chage its description
+In this example we will simply disable the newly created property and change its description

 .. sourcecode:: http